What is Yoga Therapy?

-Yoga therapy is a unique application of yoga in which the student, working with the teacher, is given a custom-designed practice to improve overall health and address specific conditions, illnesses or diseases.
+Yoga therapy is a unique application of yoga in which the student, working with the therapist, is given a custom-designed practice to improve overall health and address specific conditions, illnesses, or diseases.

-A practice may include exercises/postures, breathing, sound, gestures, visualization, guided self-inquiry and meditation that can be designed in an infinite number of combinations.
-The student’s practice is non-invasive, progresses over time, and complements allopathic and alternative healing modalities.
+A personalized practice can be designed in an infinite number of combinations.
+The student’s practice is always non-invasive, progresses over time, and complements allopathic and alternative healing modalities.

-By applying yoga’s tools in a manner that is both comfortable and appropriate for daily practice, A Yoga Therapy Practice is specifically designed for your situation and goals.
-Yoga therapy can help you:
+By applying yoga’s tools in a manner that is comfortable, appropriate for daily practice, and is specifically designed for your situation and goals, yoga therapy can help you:

 - Manage, reduce or eliminate symptoms that cause suffering